citp/privacy-policy-historical/k/kw/kwi/kwiziq.com.md

 Please note that this Privacy Policy may change from time to time.
 We will not reduce your rights under this Privacy Policy without your explicit consent, and we expect most such changes will be minor.
 Regardless, we will post any Privacy Policy changes on this page and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of Privacy Policy changes).
 Each version of this Privacy Policy will be identified at the top of the page by its effective date, and we will also keep prior versions of this Privacy Policy in an archive for your review.

-If you have any additional questions or concerns about this Privacy Policy, please feel free to contact us any time through this website.
+If you have any additional questions or concerns about this Privacy Policy, please feel free to [contact us](https://www.kwiziq.com/contact-us).